In the Bible, God has many names, including El Shaddai, God Almighty, and I WILL BE/He WILL BE.

 Here, Isaiah gave us the name of the Father more precisely.

 And Israel does not acknowledge us.

 Our Redeemer from Everlasting is Your name.

-The meaning of “our Redeemer from Everlasting” is “God saves,” Jesus.
+The meaning of “our Redeemer from Everlasting” is “He WILL save,” Jesus.

 - Justin Martyr, Dialogue with Trypho, Chapter 75 ↩